Brunei Fertilizer Industries

 The Brunei Fertilizer Industries (BFI) is a government owned company and producer of ammonia and urea granular fertilizer, located in Sungai Liang Industrial Park (SPARK), Belait District, Brunei.
 It is claimed to be one of the largest fertilizer facilities in Southeast Asia, and has a production capacity of 1365000 t of urea annually.
-The facility for BFI started being built in May 2018 and 500 jobs was expected be created when the plant is fully operating.
+The facility for BFI started being built in May 2018 and 500 jobs were expected be created when the plant was fully operating.

 The PMB Refinery and Petrochemical Plant at Pulau Muara Besar and the BFI Plant are Brunei's two major downstream oil and gas developments.
 The plant is divided into three sections: onsite utilities, ammonia plants, and urea plants.
 The export of the goods will go to the local agricultural sector.

 Production

 With 1.29 million tonnes per annum (mtpa), urea has the largest capacity share, accounting for 63.9% of the complex's total annual capacity.
 Ammonia comes in second with 36.1%.
 (0.73mtpa).
 Future projects, such as the Brunei Fertilizer Industries Brunei Urea Plant and the Brunei Fertilizer Industries Brunei Ammonia Plant, are expected to increase the complex's capacity (1.29mtpa).
 The facility, which has a nameplate capacity of 3900mt per day.

 As of February 2019, the 500 No. of steel pipe piles for the Urea Export Jetty must be driven in record time while conforming to the requirements of the oil and gas safety standards due to the high demands of a fast-tracked project and the tight deadline.
-The fully integrated fertilizer plant in Sungai Liang will produce 3,900 Tons of urea per day once it is finished in 2021, helping to meet the growing global demand for food crops.
+The fully integrated fertiliser plant in Sungai Liang will produce 3,900 tons of urea and 2,200 tons of ammonia per day once it is finished in 2021, helping to meet the growing global demand for food crops.